osmandapp/web/main/docs/user/map/tracks/index.md

 - **Graph Data (Y-axis)**: Displays Altitude, Slope, Speed, [External sensor data](../../plugins/external-sensors.md), or a combination (if available for the track).
 - **Graph Dimension (X-axis)**: Can represent Distance, Time, or Time of day.
-- **Tap/Slide Interaction**: Tap on the graph to display information about a specific track point.
+- **Tap/Slide Interaction**: tap the graph to display information about a specific track point.
 Sliding along the graph highlights the corresponding location on the map and shows details in the info bar.
 - **Scaling**: Use a [two-finger gesture](../../map/interact-with-map.md#gestures) to scale the graph for more detailed viewing.